PhD, University of North Carolina, 2004

 Renee M. Johnson, PhD, MPH is an Associate Professor in the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health.
-A social scientist by training, her research addresses the health of adolescents and emerging adults, with a focus on substance use and violence.
-Much of this work involves marginalized populations including people of color, LGBT youth, and youth in low-income, urban areas.
-Her current work examines marijuana use among adolescents and emerging adults.
+Her research addresses the health of adolescents and emerging adults, with a focus on substance use and violence.
+Much of this work involves marginalized populations including people of color, LGBT youth, trauma-exposed youth, immigrants, and youth in low-income, urban areas.

 Honors and Awards

 Johns Hopkins Bloomberg School of Public Health, Outstanding Teaching Faculty Award for “The Epidemiology of Substance Use and Related Problems” (2019)

 Delta Omega Honorary Society in Public Health, Theta Chapter (2005)

 - Jones AA, Schneider KE, Brighthaupt S-C, Johnson JK, Linton SL, Johnson RM.
 Heroin and nonmedical prescription opioid use among high school students in urban school districts.
 Drug & Alcohol Dependence.
 2019; https://doi.org/10.1016/j.drugalcdep.2019.107664.

 - Brighthaupt S, Schneider KE, Johnson JK, Jones AA, Johnson RM.
 Trends in adolescent heroin and injection drug use in nine urban centers in the United States, 1999-2017.
 Journal of Adolescent Health.
 2019; 65: 210-215.